mattiebw/Sibox/Report/README.txt

 word count, and it fits!
 In retrospect I probably should have done a video, as it was hard to demonstrate the artefact even with images, which is why a small 30-second video with no voiceover is included.
+The source code is also submitted; the code you want to see is under Sibox, then Source and Include.